POM: Prescription only medicine

 A specific opioid antagonist such as naloxone may reverse the effects of buprenorphine, although naloxone may be less effective in reversing the effects of buprenorphine than other mu-opioid agonists.
 Treatment with continuous intravenous naloxone should begin with the usual doses but high doses may be required.

 Pharmacotherapeutic group: Analgesics, opioids; ATC code: N02 AE01

-Buprenorphine is a partial agonist opioid, acting at the mu opioid receptor.
+Buprenorphine is an agonist opioid, acting at the mu opioid receptor.
 It also has antagonistic activity at the kappa opioid receptor.

 Efficacy has been demonstrated in seven pivotal phase III studies of up to 12 weeks duration in patients with non-malignant pain of various aetiologies.
 These included patients with moderate and severe OA and back pain.
 Butec demonstrated clinically significant reductions in pain scores (approximately 3 points on the BS-11 scale) and significantly greater pain control compared with placebo.

 A long term, open-label extension study (n=384) has also been performed in patients with non-malignant pain.
 With chronic dosing, 63% of patients were maintained in pain control for 6 months, 39% of patients for 12 months, 13% of patients for 18 months and 6% for 21 months.
 Approximately 17% were stabilised on the 5 mg dose, 35% on the 10 mg dose and 48% on the 20 mg dose.